gratefullee/VocabGRE/README.md

 # VocabGRE

-I've been looking for a suitable GRE vocab learning product for myself, but I couldn't find the perfect one for myself.
+I've been looking for a suitable GRE vocab learning product for myself, but I didn't really like any.
 So I just made one for fun.
 It's nothing majestic but I just wanted to share.
 English is not my native language, so I tend to put extra work.
 I believe there are many people like me out there!

 It has a few functions for the vocabulary learning.